GEMScienceTools/hamlet/docs/source/yaml_config_file.rst

 made into a dictionary that is used guide the Hamlet run.
 Therefore the order of items is not important.

+If different components of the model are to be evaluated (different logic tree branches, or different source model types, etc.) then a separate YAML file should be made for each logic tree branch and source model combination to be evaluated, as this will be done in separate Hamlet runs.

 A simple example of a yaml configuration file is given at the bottom of this page.